-I am an Assistant Professor in the Department of Political Science at the U.S. Naval Academy in Annapolis, Maryland, where I’ve taught since 2013.
-My research and teaching focus on political violence, ethnic politics, and state formation, with an emphasis on Sub-Saharan Africa.
+I am an Assistant Professor in the Department of Political Science at George Washington University in Washington, DC.
+Previously, I was Assistant Professor of Political Science at the United States Naval Academy.
+My research and teaching focus on political violence, ethnic conflict, and state formation, with an emphasis on Sub-Saharan Africa.
 I completed my Ph.D. in the Department of Government at Harvard University.

 My current book project examines the initial stages of rebel group formation.
 Among other puzzles, it seeks to understand why only some nascent rebel groups become viable challengers to central governments, while others fail early on.
 It focuses on Ugandan rebel groups and involved extensive fieldwork throughout Uganda, including border regions with DRC, Kenya, and South Sudan.
 The project has been supported by the Harry Frank Guggenheim Foundation, the National Science Foundation (NSF), the U.S. Institute of Peace, the Smith Richardson Foundation, the Minerva Research Initiative, the Weatherhead Center for International Affairs, and Harvard's Committee on African Studies.